GaneshcodeDev/summet_hrms_fe/docs/production-readiness.md

 server, no Redis, no Docker, no email/SMS provider, no AI, no external integrations.
 This document is the plan for that work, not the work itself.
 The localStorage architecture is preserved and hardened in place.

+## 7. Addendum — Phase 18B (production data cleanup)

+This phase re-verified the "fresh install starts empty" claim made throughout this document and `architecture-audit.md`, and found it was already true for every store listed in §3 above — each one is initialized to `[]` (or, for `rbac-store.ts`'s `accountsStore`, to exactly `[superAdminAccount]`) and is populated only via real user action or the explicit, opt-in `loadDemoData()` in `demo-seed.ts`.
+No store auto-seeds itself on a fresh boot.
+Two changes were made this phase to make that guarantee more robust:

+1. **"Load Demo Data" is now gated behind `isDemoDataEnabled`** (`src/lib/demo-seed.ts`): `process.env.NODE_ENV !== "production"`.
+   Next.js inlines `NODE_ENV` as the literal `"production"` at build time, so in a real production build (`next build && next start`) this evaluates once, at build time, to a hard `false` — the button (in both `dashboard/page.tsx`'s empty-platform state and `sites/page.tsx`'s empty-sites state) simply never renders for a real user.
+Previously it rendered unconditionally whenever `sites.length === 0`, with no environment check at all — functionally harmless (it still required an explicit click), but not aligned with "must never appear as a normal client HR feature" for a production deployment.
+2. **Several live pages were found reading business data (employees, departments) directly from `mock-data.ts` instead of the real stores** — a correctness bug distinct from demo-data seeding, since it meant those specific screens would never reflect real data no matter what a client entered.
+Fixed; full detail in `architecture-audit.md`'s Phase 18B addendum.

+**Verification performed this phase**: `npx tsc --noEmit` (clean), `next build` in a production-mode environment (`NODE_ENV=production`, succeeded — 40 routes compiled), `eslint` on every changed file (no new warnings/errors), and a dev-server smoke test (all edited routes return HTTP 200 with no server-side console errors, checked via a synthetic session cookie since this app's auth is entirely client-side and cannot be driven through `curl` alone).
+No headless-browser/Playwright tooling was available in this environment to perform full interactive click-through verification — see `docs/production-readiness.md`'s sibling note in the Phase 18B final report for what that means for confidence level.
+There is no `npm test` script or Jest/Vitest/Playwright configuration in this repository at the time of this phase — automated regression testing remains a Future Roadmap item (`docs/BRD.md` §34), not something this phase invented.